Do I need water damage repair in Orange County?

 At EHS, we can guarantee our clients high-end leak detection.
 We take great pride in our licensed pros who have years of experience in conducting thorough property inspections.
 Their expertise, combined with our state-of-the-art thermal imaging tools for leak detection, will ensure that nothing falls through the cracks.

 In order to fight it successfully, you should know what causes it in the first place:

 Luckily, EHS is ready to deal with all of this.
 Our team of experts is well-equipped to restore your property and get your home in Orange County back in shape.
 Before they get down to work, they will examine your affected property down to the tiniest detail, determine what caused the damage, the extent of it and come up with the most efficient solution to the problem.

 Who fixes water damage?

 EHS stands behind numerous water damage restoration projects across Orange County, and beyond, and is ready to answer your call.
-These are the water damage restoration steps that our regular procedure entails:
+These are the steps that our regular procedure entails:

 Ensuring the safety

-The first step of the water damage recovery process should be to ensure everyone’s safety.
-In certain cases when we’re dealing with more extensive water damage, like flooding, evacuation might be necessary.
+The first step of the recovery process should be to ensure everyone’s safety.
+In certain cases when we’re dealing with more extensive damage, like flooding, evacuation might be necessary.
 These are some of the precautions that you can take until we arrive:

 Shut off the main power supply to turn off the electricity in the entire home.